 Does a Google search show other companies using it?

-Try searching for the exact name, and also parts of the name plus your industry.
+Try searching for the exact name, and also parts of the name plus your industry or location.
 See what comes up.

 Is a reasonable domain name available?